Isida255/skin_condition_identification/README.md

 Install PySpark
-If you have Windows follow the steps included in the link below: https://towardsdatascience.com/how-to-install-easily-spark-for-python-d7ca6f5e729c in the same folder main_superUser.py is saved, vreate another folder called templates and insert the following files: index_superUser.html result_superUser.html
+If you have Windows follow the steps included in the link below: https://towardsdatascience.com/how-to-install-easily-spark-for-python-d7ca6f5e729c in the same folder main_superUser.py is saved, vreate another folder called templates and insert Needed the following files/folders: main_superUser.py templates (folder, which has the following files) index_superUser.html result_superUser.html